mirego/jasper-nr-video-core-js/README.md

 ## Data Model

 To understand which actions and attributes are captured and emitted by the tracker under different event types, see [DataModel.md](DATAMODEL.md).

+For detailed information about the enhanced video analytics data flow, processing, and API interactions, see [Enhanced Data Flow Documentation](ENHANCED_DATA_FLOW.md).

 ## Documentation